 Successful businesses are planning to be turned inside-out by technology.
 They plan for it to change their product, and to change their customer.
 Their core business values might stay the same, but the way they achieve them is constantly revised.
 They don’t just plan to survive change, they actively seek it out.

 The best small enterprises also looked outside of themselves for success.
 The judges commented that this year’s finalists all demonstrated, in one way or another, a desire to contribute more widely.
 Yes, they planned to sell their product, to connect with customers, and to grow revenue, but they also looked for ways to have a net positive impact on the world.
 Many had considered how to operate sustainably, to reduce their carbon footprint and to be environmentally conscious.
 They also planned for social good, identifying ways to give back at a community level.

 Finally, a comprehensive business plan means knowing what ‘success’ looks like.
 Without clear ways to measure outcomes, it’s impossible to work towards a definitive goal.
 Most of this year’s finalists had metrics in place to measure financial performance, sales, online activities, and customer management.
-Of these, 69 per cent said their metrics were directly related to their business goals.
+For the majority of businesses these metrics are directly related to their business goals.
 They plan to succeed, and they’ll know about it when they do.

 The great thing is, you can improve – or start – your business plan right now.
 Where do you want to be in five years?
 What does success mean to you?
 How can you better use technology?
 Are there ways you can be more innovative?
 What are your competitors doing?
 How will you market your new products?
 What contingencies do you have in place if it goes a little pear-shaped?

 Everything in a business plan is changeable.
 Write it all down.
 Come back to look at it again, and again.
 Once you know where you’re heading, you can take calculated risks.
 You can deviate, shake things up, try and fail and try again.
 A great plan will protect your business as it grows, not restrict it.